 Second, the team members and important stakeholders are not listed.
 One of the important scope statement components is a stakeholder analysis.
 You can use a stakeholder analysis matrix in creating your scope statement.
 This way, it is defined at the project’s initiation just who will be involved in the project.

-In the project justification, it is mentioned that this project is to also boost sales of company x’s accounting software.
+In the project justification, it is mentioned that this project is to also to boost sales of company X’s accounting software.
 How many units of that should be sold?
-Be very specific in your scope statement, It is one of the most important documents in your project planning process, and a properly written scope statement will help you to prevent the dreaded scope creep.
+Be very specific in your scope statement, it is one of the most important documents in your project planning process, and a properly written scope statement will help you to prevent the dreaded scope creep.

 Fourth, Company X does not list any timelines on their scope statement other than to tell the readers that the project will be created by December 2010.
 In order to run a successful project, it will be important for stakeholders to see a timeline and to note important milestones.
 For instance, when will the game concept art be due?
 When will the scripting be complete?
 When will the product packaging be completed?